oslab-ewha/TOMS/README.md

 ## Batch run
 - `run.sh` performs all procedures in batch
-  - Before executing run.sh,  ./tmp folder should be generated in root
+  - Before executing run.sh,  ./tmp folder should be generated in root.

 ## Data Set